arghyadutta/AIComplexSystems/README.md

 ## Reading list

 I am making a list of references (papers, book chapters, videos,…)—please read/watch them.
-While they may not be essential for exams, they are informative, well written, and persuasive.
+While they may not be essential for exams, they are informative, well-written, and persuasive.

 - [Reading materials](https://arghyadutta.github.io/teaching/AIComplex.html)